 When I had breakfast at Ken’s Bakery last November, although the food was excellent, I was very disappointed with the weak, tepid tea I had there.
 That negative experience definitely left a bad taste in my mouth!
 So I was very pleasantly surprised to have the opposite experience at the Zeus Café.
 The black tea they brought me was nice and hot and strong.
 It doesn’t seem that hard to achieve, so I was very happy that McMenamins got it right.

-With that truly scrumptious and satisfying meal under my belt, I took a couple more photos, and then walked a third of a mile to the starting point for that day’s outing.
+With that truly scrumptious and satisfying meal under my belt, I took a couple more photos, and then walked a third of a mile to the starting point for that day’s outing to explore Portland’s NW Alphabet District.
 As is often the case, I just couldn’t resist taking some pictures along the way, before the outing officially began.
 Check out my article Of Bikes, Beauties and Bell Towers for all of the details, and to see the resulting photos.

 During the one hour I was at the McMenamins Crystal Hotel / Zeus Café block, I took a total of 27 photos.
-The best 16 are now on display in the new McMenamins Crystals 2016 album.
-I named it the plural crystals with an ‘s’ because just a block to the west is the McMenamins Crystal Ballroom complex, which is a whole nother story.
+The best 16 are now on display in the new McMenamins Crystal Blocks 2016 album.
+I used the word ‘blocks’ because just a block to the west is the McMenamins Crystal Ballroom complex, which is a whole nother story.

-In my McMenamins Passport there is a page for both Crystal locations combined, which requires seven stamps to complete.
+In my McMenamins Passport there is a single page for both of the Crystal locations combined, which requires seven stamps to complete.
 As of now I have only the Zeus Café stamp, so I know I’ll be back to get the other six stamps and, of course, take a lot more pictures.
-Those future photos will be added to the Crystals album.
+Those future photos will be added to the Crystal Blocks album.